Ancient India History - Early Civilizations

 • Their archaic family system of clans and kinship remained untouched.

-• Traditional clans became even more important during the permanent wars in the Ganges valley.
+• Traditional clans became even more important during the permanent wars in the Ganges valley and later in India.

 The Vedic Civilization along the Ganges river

-When the Indus Valley Civilization vanished around 1300 BC most Indo-European tribes had already moved out and settled on fertile land along the Ganges river close to the Himalayan foothills.
+Around 1300 BC when the Indus Valley Civilization during a severe draught broke down most the Indo-European tribes had already moved out to settle on fertile land along the Ganges river close to the Himalayan foothills.

-The indigenous population retreated to the South, becoming more and more suppressed or enslaved.
+The indigenous dravidian population retreated to the South, becoming more and more suppressed or enslaved.

 timeline history of india